Skip to content

 Market Leaders

-Cequence Security was named Leader in the 2025 KuppingerCole Leadership Compass for API Security.
-Salt Security and Traceable AI remain strong contenders in the enterprise space.
+Cequence Security was named one of 15 Leaders in the 2025 KuppingerCole Leadership Compass for API Security.
+Salt Security remains a strong contender in the enterprise space.

 How to Choose an API Security Tool